 Litigation is pending in New York State Court against LIPA, LILCO, National Grid and various other defendants involving thousands of plaintiffs seeking damages for personal injuries or wrongful death allegedly caused by exposure to asbestos.
 The cases for which LIPA may have financial responsibility involve employees of various contractors and subcontractors engaged in the construction or renovation of certain power plants formerly owned by LILCO.
 These cases include extraordinarily large damage claims, which have historically proven to be excessive.
 The actual aggregate amount paid to plaintiffs alleging exposure to asbestos at these power plants over the years has not been material to LIPA.
 Due to the nature of how these cases are litigated, it is difficult to determine how many of the remaining cases that have been filed (or of those that will be filed in the future) involve plaintiffs who were exposed to asbestos at any of these power plants.
-Based upon experience, it does not appear that currently pending or future claims involving plaintiffs who allege exposure to asbestos at any of these power plants will have a material impact on the operating results or financial condition of LIPA.
+Based upon experience, it does not appear that currently pending or future claims involving plaintiffs who allege exposure to asbestos at any of these power plants.
+Based upon experience, it does not appear that currently pending or future claims involving plaintiffs who allege exposure to asbestos at any of these power plants on the operating results or financial condition of LIPA.

-(A Component Unit of the State of New York)

-Notes to Consolidated Financial Statements

-December 31, 2020 and 2019
+(A Component Unit of the State of New York) Notes to Consolidated Financial Statements December 31, 2020 and 2019